YannickRe/azuredevops-buildagents/README.md

 | CLIENT_SECRET | Application secret to be used fot the connection in combination with the Client Id.
 See output from scripts above. |
 | RUN_VALIDATION_FLAG | Wether or not to run a validation on diskspace.
 Set the value to `false` unless you know what you are doing ;) |
 | GALLERY_NAME |Name of the Azure Compute Gallery to store images for Agent Pool VM Scale Sets.
-|GALLERY_NAME|Name of the resource group containing the Azure Compute Gallery.
+| GALLERY_RESOURCE_GROUP|Name of the resource group containing the Azure Compute Gallery.

 ## Pipeline runtime parameters
 ### Build Agent Generation